mjhorvath/Datsville/readme.md

-## Introduction
+## Description

 Datsville is a LEGO&reg;-inspired city started in 1999 by users of LUGNET using the LDraw suite of CAD software.
-The goal of this project is to re-license models using a modern, open license, as well as to actively manage old and new submissions.

-## Details

 The main goals of this project are:

-* Get relicensing permission from the original model authors.
+* Re-license models using a modern, open license.
 * Determine what (if any) organizational steps need to be taken to get models into a state where they are ready to be rendered into new scenes, animations and so forth.
 * Develop tools to make further modifications to the town easier.
-* Develop and expand the town further.
+* Actively manage old and new submissions.

 The preferred licenses are: